4d/docs/website/translated_docs/de/settings/database.md

 On Japanese systems, 4D supports the *MeCab* library, with a indexing algorithm for keywords that is particularly suited for the Japanese language.

 This algorithm is used by default in Japanese versions of 4D.
 This algorithm is used by default in Japanese versions of 4D.
+This algorithm is used by default in Japanese versions of 4D.
 If needed, you can disable the use of the *MeCab* algorithm and use the conventional *ICU* library.

 To disable *MeCab*, just check the **Consider only non-alphanumeric chars for keywords** option: